postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 ## Generating a GitHub personal access token

+To integrate with GitHub, you will need a GitHub personal access token.

 1. Sign in to [GitHub](https://github.com/).
 1. If you don’t already have a personal access token, [generate a new one](https://github.com/settings/tokens).
 1. To enable backing up collections, make sure to select the `repo` and the `user` scopes.